Beddgelert: Economy

-Beddgelert has a range of hotels with public bars, guesthouses, cafes, and restaurants.
-The car park in the village provides the easiest access route for climbing Moel Hebog, the mountain which directly overlooks the village.

 Part of the restored Welsh Highland Railway runs through the village.
 In April 2009 the railway station was reopened to the public.
 The line links the village with Caernarfon to the north and Porthmadog to the south.

 Other local attractions include the Sygun Copper Mine.

 The village is also linked with the Rupert Bear stories, as Alfred Bestall wrote and illustrated some of the stories whilst he lived in the village, in a cottage at the foot of Mynydd Sygun.
 There is even a small area known as 'Rupert Garden' in the village, dedicated to the Bear; a short walk from Alfred Bestall's old home.

 Many films have made use of the scenery around Beddgelert, most notably The Inn of the Sixth Happiness, starring Ingrid Bergman.
 Parts of Lara Croft: Tomb Raider – The Cradle of Life, starring Angelina Jolie, were also shot here.
-The area was also used to double for the Khyber Pass in India for the film Carry On Up The Khyber in 1968, the cast and crew staying in The Royal Goat Hotel in Beddgelert during filming.
+The area was also used to double for the Khyber Pass in India for the film Carry On Up the Khyber in 1968, the cast and crew staying in The Royal Goat Hotel in Beddgelert during filming.